osmosis-labs/osmosis/docs/architecture/adr-001-mint-truncation-refactor.md

 The enhanced encapsulation in turn leads to a more modular mint keeper where each method strives to focus on a single concern.

+### Decision 5

+Although the exact distribution proportions are configured via parameters, we will still **distribute any truncation delta to the community pool**.

+#### Consequences

+##### Positive

+This decision allows for simple logic for truncation handling after attempting to distribute the actual epoch provision proportions.

+Additionally, we can distribute the deltas more frequently than if we were to be precise in our distributions.
+This is stemming from the fact that to distribute to the community pool, we need the truncations to only reach 1 (a whole positive number) and not a fraction.

+If we were to distribute deltas according to the parameterized distributions, we would have to wait until the delta could be divided into the whole proportion amounts.

+For example, assume we only distribute to 2 developer vesting addresses.
+Address 1 has a weight of 40% and address 2 has a weight of 60%.

+Since the proportions are 2 : 3, we can only distribute the truncations once they reach the whole number that can be split into two whole parts according to the proportions.

+In such a case, we would distribute 5 times less frequently than with the current design.

+##### Negative

+By distributing to the community pool, we are not distributing the exact parameterized proportions.
+The community pool always receives a slightly larger amount than the configured percentage.

+This is not a problem right now since the difference is infinitesimal.

+However, it might become more apparent when the provisions are reduced to small amounts.

+For example, if we have total provisions of 10.
+Developer vesting proportion is 33% and community pool is 7%.

+Then, we distribute 3 (`floor(10 * 0.33))`) every epoch to the community pool.
+While the truncation part (`0.33`) eventually goes to the community pool.
+As result, developer vesting amounts get 30% against the configured 33%, and the community pool gets 10% instead of the configured 7%.

 ## Backwards Compatibility